 Art The Fifth Grade Art curriculum stresses creativity, intuition and expressiveness.
 In the art studio, the students learn to explore techniques and are encouraged to develop their own style.
 Projects include drawing, painting, collage and three-dimensional constructions and mixed media works.
 Children experiment with various media to discover their tactile, manipulative and creative possibilities.
-Art will be taught in the classrooms this year due to COVID-19

 Music In Grade Five students continue music classes with an emphasis on music appreciation.
-There are many opportunities for the students to perform, both for parents and school assemblies.
-In the spring, a major musical is presented by the class.
 The Instrumental Program continues in Grade Five.
 The students will continue to study the string instrument that they selected in Grade Four.
 Daily practice of ten minutes or more is required.
 Please see the new Performing Arts curriculum in the back of this book.